Form Token Handling

 Overview and Purpose

-JIRA 4.1 and later employs a token authentication mechanism which is utilised whenever JIRA actions are performed either through link request or form submission.
-This provides JIRA with a means to validate the origin and intent of the request, thus adding an additional level of security against XSRF (Cross-site request forgery).
-While the core JIRA product and its bundled plugins use this token handling mechanism by default, non-bundled plugins or those developed by third parties may not.
+Confluence 3.0 and later employs a new token authentication mechanism that is utilised when Confluence actions are performed either through link request or form submission.
+This provides Confluence with the means to validate the origin and intent of the request, thus adding an additional level of security against XSRF (Cross-site request forgery).
+While the core Confluence product and its bundled plugins use this token handling mechanism by default, non-bundled plugins or those developed by third parties may not.

 Instructions for Plugin Developers